-Alan began his architectural career in 1980 at the San Francisco firm of Backen, Arrigoni and Ross after receiving degrees from UC Berkeley and the Harvard University Graduate School of Design.
+Alan began his architectural career in 1980 at the San Francisco firm of Backen, Arrigoni & Ross, after receiving degrees from UC Berkeley and Harvard University Graduate School of Design.
 In 1985, he was welcomed as the senior studio designer at RMW Architecture where he was named an Associate and later elevated to Principal.

-On a 6am morning before work, you can usually find Alan in a pool swimming with the Orinda Aquatic Masters.
-He and his wife Elaine spend their free time travelling and visiting with their two sons and daughter-in-law.
+Around 6 a.m. most mornings before work, you may find Alan in a pool swimming with the Orinda Aquatic Masters.
+He and his wife, Elaine, spend their free time traveling and visiting with their two sons and daughter-in-law.